 1. Open the tutorial model Mirror Objects.3dm.

-(Help menu > Learn Rhino > Tutorials and Samples > User's Guide > Mirror Objects)
+(Help menu > Learn Rhinoceros > Tutorials and Samples > User's Guide > Mirror Objects)

-2. On the Transform menu, click Mirror.
-Optional: Press F1 to review the Help topic for the Mirror command.
+- On the Transform menu, click Mirror.

+Optional: Review the Help topic for the Mirror command in Rhino Help.

-- 3. On the status bar, turn Ortho on. - 4.
-Select the object.
+- 3. On the status bar, turn Ortho on.

+- 4. Select the object.